What was it like to be a Prisoner of War in Europe during WW2?

 It is estimated that of the 5.7 million Soviet soldiers imprisoned during WWII, more than 3.3 million died in captivity.

-The situation in Soviet camps, the lack of food and medical supplies made daily life a struggle for survival.
+The situation in Soviet camps was just as bad.
+The lack of food and medical supplies made daily life a struggle for survival.

 Forced labor was the norm, and the work was often grueling.
 In addition, the absence of any formal structure for recreation or education left prisoners with few outlets for mental or emotional relief.